Research Topics

 Ground-motion models

 A fundamental step in any seismic hazard analysis is the quantification of the expected levels of ground motions for potential earthquakes, as well as the uncertainties in the estimates.
 The expected level of ground motion may be estimated by a ground-motion model (GMM), which is a semi-empirical model that predicts the ground motion at a given location as a function of earthquake magnitude, distance from the earthquake source, site characteristics, and other variables.
 Compared to site response models (which are more site-specific in nature), GMMs offer predictions that can be applied over broader areas.
 Using a range of statistical methodologies, Jim developed a validation framework for GMMs, and used this approach to quantify the prediction accuracies of models released as part of the Next Generation Attenuation of Ground Motions (NGA-West) project.
 He also developed a methodology for estimating unknown source, path, and site parameters in GMMs, with the intent of making these models more accessible for engineering practitioners.
-Currently, he is working to improve the incorporation of site-specific geologic and ground motion data into the development of GMMs.
+Currently, he is working to improve the incorporation of geospatial, geologic, and ground motion data into the development of GMMs.

 Probabilistic seismic hazard analyses